microchip-pic-avr-examples/pic16f13145-metronome-mplab-mcc/README.md

 <br>
 The frequency of the metronome is set by the clock input of the CLB.
 The Switec Stepper motor used can run at a frequency between 200 and 600 Hz.
 This frequency is obtain by using TMR0 overflow as a clock input for the CLB.
 For this application the frequency is set to 400 Hz.

 For the FREE_RUN mode, used to set the initial position, TMR1 is used to count the steps that the motor does in one direction.
-This functionality is obtain by using TMR0 overflow as a clock input for TMR1, meaning that 6 counts of the TMR1 represents 1 full step of the motor, composed from 6 partial steps.
+This functionality is obtain by using TMR0 overflow as a clock input for TMR1, meaning that six counts of the TMR1 represents one full step of the motor, composed from six partial steps.

 <br>

-The figure below shows the waveforms that drives the motor in both directions.
+The figure below shows the waveforms that drive the motor in both directions.
 <br><img src="images/waveforms.png" width="800">

 ## Setup